-Overall, the development will be viewed in the context of the existing buildings on the site and would not have an adverse impact on the special qualities of the landscape in this location.

-Proposed green security/palisade fencing to be installed around the site perimeter would also be acceptable in design terms and appropriate in this rural location.

-The use of this site as Class 6 (Storage and Distribution) has already been established through the granting of planning permission (19/00211/APP) in October 2019 for the change of use 3 buildings (units 1, 2 and 3) from agricultural to whisky cask storage.
-The current proposal is an extension to this existing business which supports distillery operations in the region.

-The agent has also provided information detailing a locational justification for the proposal in order to satisfy policies PP2 and DP5.
-This states that the proposal site is well placed within the Speyside Whisky Region, there are approx. 60 distilleries within a 50 mile radius and that there is a current shortage of storage facilities within the region, and given these factors it is considered that there is sufficient justification for the proposal in this location.

-In light of the above, the proposal is considered to satisfy the requirements of policies PP2, DP1, DP5 and EP3 in relation to siting, landscape character and design.

-A condition is recommended to limit the scope of the operation to that proposed, as any alternative use within use class 6 (storage and distribution) may have a negative impact on the surrounding area and the infrastructure serving it.
-A further condition is also recommended to prevent the change of use of the building(s) to use classes 4 (business) and 5 (general industrial), which permitted development rights allow.

-Pollution (Noise) (EP14)

-EP14 seeks to control pollution (air, water, soil, light and noise) by ensuring submission of detailed assessments with applications.

-A Noise Impact Assessment (NIA) was provided at the request of the Council's Environmental Health Manager, in order that consideration could be given to the impact of the proposed use upon a nearby dwelling (Glen Spey).
-The proposal is also accompanied by a method statement which sets out phasing and operational information; this confirms that one building will be filled with barrels at a time (Building 2, 1, 3, 4 then 5), and that a maximum of 3 HGV lorry movements would visit the relevant building per day (5 days per week).
-The NIA found that the impact of the proposed development upon the amenity of neighbouring residents would be low, with noise levels at the property (inside and out) being found to be within acceptable levels.
-On this basis the proposal would not result in an unacceptable disturbance to residential amenity.

-The Environmental Health Manager has assessed this information and has raised no objection to the grant of permission subject to conditions controlling operating hours, noise levels and ensuring the development is carried out in accordance with the submitted method statement.

-A further condition shall be attached requiring submission and approval of an external lighting scheme for the site to minimise light pollution disturbance during the lifetime of the development.
+- 8.2.5 Proposed new landscaping along the north, northeast and northwest site boundaries (to be addressed by condition) would further help to ensure that the development integrates sensitively with the landscape. - 8.2.6 Overall, the development will be viewed in the context of the existing buildings on the site and would not have an adverse impact on the special qualities of the landscape in this location. - 8.2.7 The agent has also provided information detailing a locational justification for the proposal in order to satisfy policies PP2 and DP5.
+This states that the proposal site as well as having whisky storage as an established use it is well placed within the Speyside Whisky Region, there are approx. 60 distilleries within a 50 mile radius and that there is a current shortage of storage facilities within the region, and given these factors it is considered that there is sufficient justification for the proposal in this location. - 8.2.8 In light of the above, the proposal is considered to satisfy the requirements of policies PP2, DP1, DP5 and EP3 in relation to siting, landscape character and design. - 8.2.9 A condition is recommended (as per planning permission 20/00197/APP) to limit the scope of the operation to that proposed, as any alternative use within use class 6 (storage and distribution) may give rise to other impacts on the surrounding area and the infrastructure serving the site; the condition would allow the Council, as Planning Authority to retain control over the use of the site and ensure that consideration can be given to the effects and impact of uses other than that approved.
+A further condition is also recommended to prevent the change of use of the building(s) to use classes 4 (business) and 5 (general industrial), which permitted development rights allow. - 8.3 Pollution (Noise) (EP14)EP14 seeks to control pollution (air, water, soil, light and noise) by ensuring submission of detailed assessments with applications. - 8.3.1 A Noise Impact Assessment (NIA) was provided at the request of the Council's Environmental Health Manager, in order that consideration could be given to the impact of the proposed use upon a nearby dwelling (Glen Spey).
+The NIA concluded that the impact of the proposed development upon the amenity of neighbouring residents would be low, with noise levels at the property (inside and out) being found to be within acceptable levels.
+On this basis the proposal would not result in an unacceptable disturbance to residential amenity. - 8.3.2 The Environmental Health Manager has assessed this information and has raised no objection to the grant of permission subject to conditions controlling operating hours, noise levels, construction work hours and submission of a Construction Environmental Management Plan to control/manage environmental emissions (noise, vibration, dust and artificial lighting) during the construction phase.

-Subject to the compliance with above conditions the proposal would accord with policy EP14.
+8.3.3 Subject to the compliance with above conditions the proposal would accord with policy EP14.

-Biodiversity (EP2)
+8.4 Biodiversity (EP2)